III. B North - East Region

 bulgaria.com/NE/shoumen/varbitsa/varbitsa

-I am not sure if overnight accommodation is available in it, but 5 kilometers up the mountain (Varbishki Pass) there is a little resort, restaurant, hotel, thermal water.
+I am not sure if overnight accommodation is available in Varbitsa.
+Five kilometers up the mountain at Varbishki Pass there is a little resort, restaurant, hotel and thermal water.

-Information for Kotlenski pass van be seen in Chapter I Passes in Balkan Sector I. C, Point 13.
+Information for Kotlenski Pass can be seen in Chapter I Passes in Balkan Sector I. C, Point 13.
 Varbishki pass

 1. 3 From Ruse to Provadia and Varna (route a),